 - On the Live Stream Setup page, enter a Live Stream Name, choose a Broadcast Location, and then click Next.

-- If you you have the option on the Video Source and Transcoder Settings page, specify the Live Stream Type as Adaptive bitrate.
+- If you have the option on the Video Source and Transcoder Settings page, specify the Live Stream Type as Adaptive bitrate (Recommended).

-- Specify other video source settings, including an aspect ratio of 1280 x 720, and then click Next.
+- Specify other video source settings, including an aspect ratio of 1280 x 720.
+Then click Next.

 - Click Next two times to skip the Playback Settings and Hosted Page Settings pages.
-These options don't matter if you're delivering the stream to viewers at YouTube.
+These options don't matter if you're delivering the stream to viewers on YouTube.

 - Click the Outputs & Targets tab of the transcoder detail page.

 The Outputs & Targets tab displays the output renditions for your live stream.
-The first output on the list is the highest bitrate output rendition, the one you're going to send to YouTube.
+The first output on the list is the highest bitrate output rendition, which you will send to YouTube.